bwz3rbot/Reddit-Flair-CommandBot/README.md

 Navigate to pw.envEXAMPLE and remove EXAMPLE from the end of the filename.\
 Now fill it in with the data you found at reddit.com/prefs/apps\
 REDDIT_USER and REDDIT_PASS are the username and password of the bot account.\
 MASTER_SUB will be the subreddit the bot will work on.
-The bot __must have admin rights__ to set the suggested sort of this thread to new.\
+The bot __must have admin rights__ for setting suggested sort to new and assigning flairs.\
 LIMIT defaults to 6 but can be set higher to check for missed requests while the bot was offline.\
 DEBUG_CODE will display information about the submission queue.\
 DEBUG_NETWORK will display all the http error codes received.
 After the initial startup, status code 200 is expected every 20 seconds.\